yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Determines if `strategy` is past its debt limit and if any tokens should be withdrawn to the Vault.
+Determines if `strategy` is past its debt limit and if any tokens should be withdrawn to the Vault.